VedantRaj3907/Hand-Detection-And-Tracking-Module-Python-OpenCV/README.md

 - And a Temp **main()** to run the file

-# Please Give Star :star: if you like the Project and visit other Projects to :heart:
+# Please Give Star :star: if you like the Project and visit other Projects too :heart: